Doctors Note Logo

 Persistent bloating lasting more than a few weeks without improvement should also be evaluated.

-If you're experiencing ongoing discomfort and want to better understand what might be causing your bloated stomach, a free AI-powered symptom checker can help you identify possible causes and determine whether you should seek medical care.
+If you're experiencing ongoing discomfort and want to better understand what might be behind your symptoms, try this free AI symptom checker to get personalized insights about possible causes and whether you should seek medical care.

 Could It Be Constipation?